Juraj Herz: Film career

 His 1982 movie Ferat Vampire (Upír z Feratu), a horror movie about a murderous Ferat sports car fuelled on human blood, starred Jiří Menzel and future first lady Dagmar Havlová.
 In 1986 Herz released The Night Overtakes Me, a tragic drama about his experiences in the concentration camp.

 Herz emigrated to Germany in 1987.
 His last major films were paranormal thriller Darkness (T.M.A.; 2009), and Habermann (2010), a war drama about the expulsion of Germans from Czechoslovakia after World War II.

 Style

 Herz was very interested in genre films, especially horror.
 He was very interested in dark, macabre elements and themes and also erotic imagery, which genre films allowed him to incorporate.
 Herz also frequently used psychological horror and politically dissident elements in his films.
 He said that dark humor was a form of expression, and that even serious films should be laughed at.

 Death

 Herz died in Prague on 8 April 2018, aged 83.
-His death was announced on Facebook by Slovak actor Andrej Hryc, a long-time collaborator of Herz's.
+His death was announced on Facebook by Slovak actor Andrej Hryc, his friend and long-time collaborator.